 In Amazon makes Net triple play, the Internet Archive is mentioned as one of the attractive aspects of what Alexa had to offer.
 The article provides the following quote:

-“Alexa has a pretty interesting database with really good information about what people are doing on the Web and also relationships with close to a million users and potential relationships with a larger number,” said Barry Parr, analyst with IDC.
+“Alexa has a pretty interesting database with really good information about what people are doing on the Web and also relationships with close to a million users and potential relationships with a larger number,” said Barry Parr, an analyst with IDC.
 “The immediate application by Amazon isn’t obvious, but it’s an interesting group of folks in an interesting position in the marketplace.”

 There are a number of patent filings associated with Alexa Internet.
 Some of these were filed before the acquisition date, while others were developed afterward.

 Automatically generate and displaying metadata as supplemental information concurrently with the web page, there being no link between web page and metadata